litebird/litebird_sim/docs/source/scanning.rst

      )

-You should compute the proper motion of the Earth around the Sun only if you absolutely need to, as the computation can be 10÷100 times slower.
+You should compute the proper motion of the Earth around the Sun only if you need to, as it makes the computation of the pointing information 10÷100 times slower.

 From quaternions to detector pointings
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To compute the pointing information for a detector, the quaternions
-computed through the call to
+computed through the call to :meth:`.Simulation.set_scanning_strategy`
-:meth:`.Simulation.set_scanning_strategy` are not enough, as
-they only tell how to convert a vector from the *spin axis* reference
+are not enough, as they only tell how to convert a vector from the
-frame to the Ecliptic reference frame.
-We need two more quaternions
+*spin axis* reference frame to the Ecliptic reference frame.
+We need
-that tell how to convert from the reference frame of the detector to
+two more quaternions that tell how to convert from the reference frame
-that of the spin axis:
+of the detector to that of the spin axis:

 1. The first quaternion describes how the detector reference frame
    (with the `z` axis aligned with the main axis of the radiation